Menu

 • Facial swelling

-During a professional dental cleaning, the veterinarian thoroughly examines and evaluates your pet’s entire mouth and oral structures, and cleans their teeth.
+During a professional dental cleaning, the veterinarian thoroughly examines and evaluates your pet’s entire mouth and oral structures.
+They also clean your pet’s teeth.
 Steps involve:

 • Conscious oral exam — The veterinarian will examine your pet’s mouth, looking for dental disease signs and any abnormalities.